The first three words he says in this video are "Outside of Mario"

 Karl Popper summed up this fallacy as applied to science with "A theory that explains everything, explains nothing".
 Basically, if any possible outcome could be interpreted as supporting the theory then it is useless.
-Which is the pretty much the same thing as the concept of falsifiability
+Which is pretty much the same thing as the concept of falsifiability.

-- Displayed by recent apologists for Joseph McCarthy such as Ann Coulter, who claim that the Venona intercepts declassified in 1995 show that McCarthy was quite right.
-In fact, the Venona intercepts only mention a single one of McCarthy's accusees, Mary Jane Keeneynote , and not for what McCarthy accused her of.
-McCarthy said she was a communist party member... which distracted from the fact that she was an actual GRU spy.
-This is somewhat akin to the fallacy in the sense that his supporters claim that the fact Keeney was accused by McCarthy and was guilty of spying (the only individual called before McCarthy who was) shows he was right; in fact, it shows he had no idea what he was doing and stumbled over Keeney by dumb luck... and even then he didn't catch her and quite possibly derailed real inquiries into her.
-Nice job, "Tailgunner"...
+- Displayed by apologists for Joseph McCarthy, such as Ann Coulter, who claim that the Venona intercepts declassified in 1995 show that McCarthy was quite right.
+In fact, the Venona intercepts only mention one of McCarthy's accusees, Mary Jane Keeney,note and not even for what McCarthy accused her of.
+McCarthy said she was a Communist Party member... which distracted from the fact that she was an actual GRU spy.
+This is akin to the fallacy insofar as McCarthy's supporters claim that the facts that he accused Keeney and she was guilty of spying (the only person called before McCarthy who wasnote ) show he was right; in fact, it shows he had no idea what he was doing and found Keeney mostly by dumb luck... and even then he didn't catch her and might have even derailed real inquiries into her, since her misdeeds were only found out long after she died.
+Nice job, "Tailgunner".

 - The so-called "Bible Codes" use this fallacy.
 Rather than saying what they expect to find in a particular book beforehand, the people who produce these simply manipulate the letters until they find something that they can use.
 Words count regardless of whether they run up, down, right-to-left, left-to-right, diagonally, or even have the letters adjacent at all.

-- This particular case was specifically shot down by a skeptic in a History Channel documentary about such Bible Codes.
+- This is shot down by a skeptic in a History Channel documentary about such Bible Codes.
 To prove that such a "spectacularly rare occurrence" actually was more likely than people were willing to admit, he applied the principles for finding codes to Moby-Dick, looking for "predictions" of the assassination of JFK.
 He found quite a few.
-As with the metaphor of monkeys with typewriters, any sufficiently long stream of data, if looked over using enough different formulae, will produce words or phrases that correlate to some kind of event that occurred after that book was written.
+As with the metaphor of Monkeys on a Typewriter, any long-enough stream of data, if looked over using enough different formulae, will produce words or phrases that correlate to some kind of event that occurred after that book was written.

-- John Safran vs God put this exact argument against the Bible Code to the test by feeding the entirety of Vanilla Ice's back catalogue (song lyrics and liner notes) into the decoder; even "Ice Ice Baby" is able to turn up 9/11 "predictions."
-Then they took the 9/11 Comission's report and used the code to find references to the fall of Vanilla Ice's career.
+- John Safran vs God put this argument to the test by feeding the entirety of Vanilla Ice's back catalog (song lyrics and liner notes) into the decoder; even "Ice Ice Baby" can turn up 9/11 "predictions."
+Then they took the 9/11 Commission's report and used the code to find references to the fall of Vanilla Ice's career.

-- Likewise, all claims of various people's names being secret encodings of the Number of the Beast, 666.
+- All claims of various people's names being secret encodings of the Number of the Beast, 666.
 There are a lot of ways you can assign numbers to letters or words — try enough of them, and you will find one that adds up to "666".
+Examples include:

-- This one is actually referenced in War and Peace, where Pierre plays around with Napoleon's name and titles to make it all add up to the Number of the Beast, then does the same thing to his own name to "prove" that he's destined to assassinate the man.
+- War and Peace, where Pierre plays around with Napoléon Bonaparte's name and titles to make it all add up to the Number of the Beast, then does the same thing to his own name to "prove" that he's destined to assassinate the man.

-- This concept is parodied in the Nostalgia Critic's review of End of Days.
+- Parodied in The Nostalgia Critic's review of End of Days.